suomitek/suomitek-appboard/docs/developer/kubeops.md

-# Kubeapps Kubeops Developer Guide
+# Suomitek-appboard Kubeops Developer Guide

 The `kubeops` component is a micro-service that creates an API endpoint for accessing the Helm API and Kubernetes resources.